• Skip to main content

 Below are the new words used in the example sentence.

 • ga – が : a case particle used to make the subject word or the object word in a sentence.
-In the example, it is put after “yūki” to make the subject word in the sentence.
+In the example, this is used after “yūki” to make the subject in the sentence.

 Summary

-• yūki – 勇気 (ゆうき) : a noun meaning ‘courage’ or ‘bravery’ in Japanese.
-These two kanji characters literally mean ‘brave mind’.
-This kanji concept seems to be in line with the meanings.
+• yūki – 勇気 (ゆうき) : a noun meaning ‘courage’ in Japanese.
+Depending on the context and situation, this can also mean ‘bravery’ in Japanese.
+These two kanji characters literally mean a ‘brave mind’ in Japanese.
+This literal interpretation is very close to the actual meanings, I think.

 Hope my explanations are understandable and helpful for Japanese learners.